alex-bochkarev/bochkarev.io/content/tools/ts-literature.md

   one of private conversations recently, that _notes_ is your product when you are not working on a specific paper.
 And when you accumulate enough of them -- all this can "graduate" to a paper.
-(Which is surprisingly along the lines Dr. Luhmann as saying, as far as I understand.)
+(Which is surprisingly along the lines Dr. Luhmann was saying, as far as I understand.)

 ## Discovering the literature {#discovering-the-literature}

-I wanted to jot down a couple of words on (and discuss) _discovering_ the literature.
+I wanted to jot down a couple of words on _discovering_ the literature.
 Like, where do papers new can come from.

 Before we start: your library might provide a surprising amount of useful